 Singapore Management University established the Secure Mobile Centre (SMC) on 15 October 2014 following an announcement by the National Research Foundation (NRF) on awarded projects under the National Cybersecurity R&D inaugural grant call for proposals.

 The Centre was among seven research projects totalling SGD $42 million in funding selected by the NRF to develop research expertise and capabilities in Cybersecurity for Singapore.

-OVERALL CONCEPT & PROJECTS OVERVIEW
+OVERALL CONCEPT & OVERVIEW OF Projects

 PARTNERSHIPS & COLLABORATIONS

 - ST Electronics (Info-Security) Pte Ltd

 PUBLIC AGENCY COLLABORATORS

 Not only do mobile devices and applications present a unique set of risks for individual's privacy, but also new security challenges to enterprise information systems.
 The purpose of SMU’s Secure Mobile Centre is to address these security needs with the aim of making Singapore a more sustainable, secure, robust and resilient nation.

 Information security has become a paramount concern in today’s digital age.
 As mobile computing evolves rapidly, both emerging opportunities and risks leave much room for exploration by security experts and exploitation by hackers.